 The review of research results must be conducted across projects and subject areas to determine the contribution of particular results to overall improvements in management.
 Some tools and metrics for evaluating research contributions across the “H” topic areas — hydropower, harvest, hatcheries, and habitat — and across all life stages of a species were developed and used during subbasin planning.
 Others currently are being developed under the auspices of PNAMP and through various ESA-related processes.
 Additional tools and metrics may need to be developed.

-Annual workshops sponsored by the Regional Research Partnership could provide a forum for evaluating and disseminating the results of research.
+Annual workshops sponsored by the Council, federal and state agencies, and tribes could provide a forum for evaluating and disseminating the results of research.
 The results of individual research projects can provide a basis for larger-scale reviews of the effectiveness of the research program and discussion of additional complementary approaches, including:

 Broader-scale analysis that applies information from several projects to address a particular question